 Portland State University.
 Department of History

-Date of Award
+Date of Publication

 Master of Arts (M.A.) in History

-1 online resource (2, v, 172 leaves)
+1 online resource (2, v, 172 pages)

 Research for this study included an examination of the reports of the Secretary of War, the Secretary of Interior, and the Board of Indian Commissioners from the years 1877 to 1893.
 The Congressional Record and the Senate Miscellaneous Documents from that period were also examined.
 An excellent source for local for local attitudes was the Lewiston Teller from the years 1875 to 1892.
 Copies of the newspaper are on file in the Lewiston, Idaho city library.
 Additional information was obtained from the newspaper files of the Lewiston Morning Tribune, on file in that newspaper’s office, and the Spokesman Review, filed at the Spokane, Washington city library.
 The director of the Nez Perce National Park kindly loaned me his microfilm copies of letters and reports from agents of the Lapwai, Lehmi and Fort Hall reservations and related correspondence from the years 1862 to 1880.
 The latter source is also on microfilm at the University of Idaho.
 Original sources, monographs and general works were researched in Multnomah County and the Oregon Historical Society libraries of Portland, Oregon.

-Smolinski, Carole Jean, "The causes of the Nez Percé War and the prolonged exile of the captive Indians: an analysis" (1969).
+Smolinski, Carole Jean, "The Causes of the Nez Perce War and the Prolonged Exile of the Captive Indians: An Analysis" (1969).
 Dissertations and Theses.
 Paper 799.